BjoernSchilberg/sles-docker-containers/README.md

-This repository is a fork from https://github.com/openSUSE/docker-containers, with proper instructions to build Suse Linux Enterprise Server containers from SLES iso images available from  the Novell website.
+This repository is a fork https://github.com/crohr/sles-docker-containers which is a fork from  https://github.com/openSUSE/docker-containers, with proper instructions to build Suse Linux Enterprise Server containers from SLES iso images available from the Novell website.

 # Requirements